Rashedul/CRIS/README.md

 CRIS reconstructs the immunoglobulin heavy chain variable region *IGHV* gene, enumerates single nucleotide variants and predicts hypermutation status from RNA-seq datasets.
 Both ribodepleted and polyA selected RNA-seq datasets are appropriate with a minimum of 25M sequence reads per sample.
 CRIS has been validated against clinical PCR-Sanger based hypermutation classification in the context of Chronic Lymphocytic Leukemia.

+### Requirements

+* A minimum of 16GB RAM and 4 threads are required to run CRIS
+* bam file must be aligned to hg38 (GRCh38) genome build, coordinate-sorted and indexed

 ### CRIS in [Docker](https://docs.docker.com/) container

-* A minimum of 16GB RAM and 4 threads are required to run the CRIS container

-Build and run docker image
+Build and run docker image.

 ```
 # download